rainlanguage/docs.rainprotocol.xyz/docs/raindex/example-strats/2-recharging-grid-strategy.md

 To deal with this undesirable outcome we can initialise the strategy in the 6th tranche, or in other words, we can initialise the strategy as if tranches 1-5 have already cleared.

 ### Recharge rate
-The recharge rate is defined by how many tranches we move through in a second.
-For the purposes of the rate, 1e18 is one tranche.
+The recharge rate is defined by how many tranches we move through in a second, ie for a recharge rate of 1, we'd recharge tranches every second.
+This is far too fast, so most likely the recharge rate will be a small fraction of a tranche every second.

-For example, to recharge tranches once per day:
+For example, to recharge 1 tranche per day:

 ```
 seconds in a day = 60 * 60 * 24 = 86400
-recharge rate = 1e18 / 86400 = 11574e9
+recharge rate = 1 / 86400 = 0.000011574074074
 ```

 What does this mean in practice?
 Consider the example above, where we have initialised our strategy in tranche 6, which means we have tokens available for $1.60.
 The market starts at $1.57, and for the first 24 hours it hovers at that value, edging up to just under $1.60.